• Skip to primary navigation

 And this is perfect timing, too, because well… the season of love is upon us!
 And these Oreo Truffles with Raspberry are the perfect sweet end to a sweet night with your sweetie.

-When I asked my boyfriend how he felt about these Oreo truffles, he responded: “I ate them and I felt just straight up… happy.”
+When I asked my husband how he felt about these Oreo truffles, he responded: “I ate them and I felt just straight up… happy.”

 What Exactly are these Oreo Truffles?